 - Trade or handyperson skills

-- Understanding of OHS Legislation and practical application in the workplace
+- Understanding of modern workplace legislation and requirements and their practical application in the workplace

 - Exposure to staff management, recruitment, payroll and wage budgeting